Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Shoulder Tendinitis or Tendinosis

-Both conditions induce pain and swelling in the shoulder and are occasionally referred to as “shoulder tendinopathy.”
-While the symptoms of tendinitis and tendinosis look the same, the causes and treatments are different.
+Both conditions lead to pain and swelling in the shoulder, sometimes collectively referred to as “shoulder tendinopathy.”
+Although their symptoms may appear similar, the causes and treatments differ.

 Therefore, the treatment goal for tendinitis is to reduce inflammation, while the treatment goal for tendinosis is to restore collagen in the tendon.